Vaishnavi10706/File-System-Snapshot-Difference/README.md

 File System Snapshot Diff

 A Python-based tool that captures snapshots of a folder and compares them to show which files were added, modified, or removed.

-The project also includes a Streamlit Web UI to make it easy to use from the browser for the user.
+The project also includes a Streamlit Web UI to make it easy for users to interact with the system from the browser.

 Features

 1. File Snapshot Generation

-a.
 Takes a complete snapshot of a folder at a particular time.

-b.
-Stores file details (path + hash) in a JSON file.
+Stores file details (path + MD5 hash) in a JSON file.

-c.
-Helps track changes between different snapshot versions.
+Helps track changes between multiple snapshot versions.

 2. Snapshot Comparison (Diff Tool)

-Compares Snapshot A with Snapshot B and shows:
+The tool compares Snapshot A with Snapshot B and displays:

-🟢 Added Files: New files present in Snapshot B but not in A
+🟢 Added Files: New files present in Snapshot B but not in Snapshot A

-🟡 Modified Files: Files whose content has changed (identified using MD5 hash)
+🟡 Modified Files: Files whose content has changed (detected using MD5 hash)

 🔴 Removed Files: Files present in Snapshot A but missing in Snapshot B

 3. Streamlit Web UI

-A user-friendly interface built using Streamlit that allows users to:
+A user-friendly UI built with Streamlit that allows users to:

-Enter folder for snapshot
+Enter folder name for snapshot

 Generate snapshot files

-Enter snapshot files name and compare snapshots
+Enter snapshot file names and compare snapshots

-View results clearly: added, modified, and removed files
+Clearly view results: added, modified, and removed files

-📂 Folder Structure
+Folder Structure

 ```
 FILE-SYSTEM-SNAPSHOT-DIFF/